- BFF Home

 Bible Study Questions: 1 Corinthians 15:9-10 | 1 Corinthians 15:12-58

-Purpose and Outline of 1 Corinthians serves as part of the Living Commentary which provides an overview summary of the Book of 1 Corinthians.
+Purpose and Outline of 1 Corinthians serves as part of The Bible Teacher's Commentary which provides an overview summary of the Book of 1 Corinthians.

 Paul addresses the general issues causing factions within the church, highlighting their tendency to be arrogant and carnal, but simultaneously points out the ability and beauty of living by the Spirit of God.

 He goes on by stressing his authority to direct their church affairs before directing them on specific issues.
 Paul saw the enemy to unity is the lack of commitment to serve the Lord together derives from people serving their own flesh.
 Paul confronted these enemies by showing God’s ways and revealed the inadequacy of their own lusts, immoralities, greed and discontentment.